 Early this week, the London Stock Exchange decided to call out oil and gas companies.

-According to the Financial Times article, BP and Royal Dutch Shell and other UK-listed exploration and production companies such as Cairn Energy and Tullow Oil are now grouped in the non-renewable index, which was previously called “Oil & Gas producers”.
+According to the Financial Times article, BP, Royal Dutch Shell, and other UK-listed exploration and production companies are now grouped in the non-renewable index, which was previously called “Oil & Gas producers”.
 Green energy producers, formerly indexed as “alternative energy” were also reclassified as “renewable energy”.

 The move by FTSE is a sign of the mounting pressure from investors on fossil fuel companies to decarbonize their businesses.